 Texas Tech University is a good option for students pursuing a General Agriculture degree.
 After graduating, agriculture students typically make an average of $39,176 at the beginning of their careers.
 This school is one of the largest schools in Texas.

 With 84.8% of the professors working full time, students are certain to get lots of interaction with educators.
 Texas Tech University's student loan default rate of 6.0% is considerably below the U.S. average of 7.0%.
 Go deeper to see just how Texas Tech ranks in other categories.

 Any student who is interested in General Agriculture has to check out Sam Houston State University.
 Graduates of the agriculture program make around $36,908 in their early career salary and $63,645 in their mid-career salary.
 This is a wonderful opportunity for students who have a preference for the charms of a simple college town.

-Criminal justice & corrections is the most popular program at Sam Houston State University.
 This institution works with its students to insure they take on as little student debt as possible.
 In fact, the average student leaves the university with only $25,580 in student loans.
+This college is an excellent value for students in Texas.
 Ever wish schools had a report card?
 Now they are.
 Look at Sam Houston State University's scorecard.